Saturday, March 8, 2025

 How are Souls Made?

-How human souls are made is a mystery.
-Naturalists believe that the existence of soul/mind properties is purely illusionary or, if not, that such non-material properties somehow emerge from the brain via some as yet inexplicable process.
+How human souls are made is very much a mystery.
+As we saw in previous chapters, naturalists believe either that the existence of soul/mind properties is purely illusionary or that such non-material properties somehow emerge from the brain, once the brain is sufficiently developed, via some as yet inexplicable process.

 The Bible also leaves the question largely unanswered.
-We are told that Adam's soul was created directly by God, but what about Adam's offspring?
+It is clear that Adam's soul was created directly by God.
+But what about Adam's offspring?

 There are two basic Christian views.
 The first, called creationism, contends that each human soul is directly created by God.
 Parents transmit to their child only its physical body.
 God unites the child’s soul to its body sometime between conception and birth.
 Creationism is based on such texts as Genesis 2:7, Ecclesiastes 12:7, Isaiah 57:16 ("the breath of life that I made"), and Zechariah 12:1 ("the Lord who...formed the spirit of man within him").
 This view is held by Roman Catholics and most Reformed theologians, including John Calvin and Louis Berkhof.

 The opposing view, called traducianism (from the Latin traducere, which means “to lead across” or “propagate”) holds that human parents generate both the body and the soul of their child.
-Bible texts adduced in its favor include Genesis 2:22 ("and the rib...he made into a woman"), which makes no mention of God adding a soul.
+Bible texts adduced in its favor include Genesis 2:22 ("and the rib...he made into a woman"), which makes no mention of an extra soul added on by God.
 Other pertinent texts include:

-This view was supported, among many others, by Martin Luther, Gordon Clark, and Robert Reymond.[11]
+This view is supported, among many others, by Martin Luther, Gordon Clark, and Robert Reymond (1998:424).

-One problem with creationism is that it allows for only a physical connection between Adam and his offspring.
-Yet, elsewhere in Scripture, parents seem to transmit various aspects of their character.
-Children often have character traits that are remarkably like those of their parents.
+One problem for creationism is that it allows for only a physical connection between Adam and his offspring.
+Yet elsewhere in Scripture it seems that parents transmit also various aspects of character.
+We know that children often have character traits that are remarkably like those of their parents.
 Yet, if God directly creates each human soul, how could mental or moral characteristics be propagated?

 Also, how was Adam’s sinful nature passed on to his offspring?
 The Westminster Confession asserts,

-The closing words "by ordinary generation", seem to favor traducianism.
+Note the closing words "by ordinary generation", which seem to favor traducianism.
 Creationism must postulate either that God directly creates sinful souls, or that the soul somehow becomes contaminated by the body.

-How are animal souls made?
-It seems plausible that animal and human souls are generated by the same general method.
+How are animal souls transmitted?
+It seems plausible that the same general method of generation applies to both human and animal souls.
 Are we to believe, then, that God directly creates the soul of each dog, bird, and bug?
-Or, if only human souls survive death, could this difference entail a difference in the mode of generation?
+Or, if only human souls survive death, does this difference perhaps imply also a difference in the mode of generation?

-Traducianism seems more plausible both concerning the generation of animal souls and the transmission of human sinful nature.
-In that regard, the biblical texts cited to support the divine creation of the human soul do not explicitly rule out secondary causes.
+Traducianism seems more plausible both with respect to the generation of animal souls, and the transmission of human sinful nature.
+The biblical texts cited to support the divine creation of the human soul do not explicitly rule out secondary causes.
 Nevertheless, traducianism still leaves unanswered the question of how an immaterial soul can generate souls for its offspring.

-The solution might be found in combining both approaches.
-God could decree that, once specific physical conditions arise (e.g., a fertilized human egg), a non-material soul is created with properties similar to those of its parents.
-If this occurs following specific rules, it would be part of the normal functioning of the world as decreed by God.
-In this manner, souls could be directly created by God while also transmitting hereditary properties.
+Perhaps the solution can be found in combining both approaches.
+God could decree that, once specific physical conditions arise (e.g., a fertilized human egg), a non-material soul is created with properties corresponding to those of its parents.
+Were this to occur according to specific rules, it would be part of the normal functioning of the world as decreed by God.
+In this manner souls could by directly created by God while, at the same time, transmitting hereditary properties.

 Human Souls Survive Death